MaliciousAndre/Inspirational_Capstone/README.md

 # Inspirational_Capstone
-This project has taken any true shape yet but check back in the near future
+This project hasn't taken any true shape yet but check back in the near future